ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 Setting up the arbiter nodes is straightforward:

-1. Install Python3, Development and testing were done with 3.10.x
+1. Install Python3, Development and testing were done with 3.13.x
 1. Install packages from requirements.txt
-1. Create directories for each node you want to run
+1. Create directories for each Node you want to run
-1. Copy arbiter.py, arbiter.ini and logging.conf into each directory
+1. Copy arbiter.py, arbiter.conf and logging.conf into each directory
-1. Change arbiter.ini to match your setup
+1. Change arbiter.conf to match your setup

-requirements.txt references psycopg2-binary by default, the PostgreSQL driver including all necessary native binaries.
-If you have them already installed, you can install psycopg instead.

-You will also need tools to connect to the database, e.g. psql or [dBeaver](https://dbeaver.io/) CE, and to make HTTP/S calls, e.g. curl or [Postman](https://www.postman.com/).
+You will also need tools to connect to the database, e.g. psql or [dBeaver](https://dbeaver.io/) CE, and to make HTTP/S calls, e.g. curl or [Bruno](https://www.usebruno.com/).

 ```
 [DEFAULT]
-NodeID = # The individual node id.
+NodeID = # The individual Node id.
 This is an Integer
-ConnectionString = # The PostgreSQL [keyword/value connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-KEYWORD-VALUE), e.g. host=127.0.0.1 port=5433 user=<user> password=<password> dbname=tutorial
+ConnectionString = # The PostgreSQL [keyword/value connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-KEYWORD-VALUE), e.g. host=127.0.0.1 port=5433 user=<user> password=<password> dbname=traktor_tutorial
 APIAddress = 127.0.0.1:8080 # The API Endpoint
 CheckInterval = 10 # How often to check for conflicts, in Seconds
 APIKey =  # The secret API Key
-LSNResolver = file_fdw # Enable automatic conflict resolution with either file_fdw or log_fdw
+LSNResolver = file_fdw # Enable automatic conflict resolution with either [file_fdw, log_fdw], or disable
-Pre16Compatibility = False # If you run 16.x server mixed in a cluster with pre-16.x servers, this must be True, since < 16.x uses a different cycle resolution method, and >= 16.x has to emulate this
+# SSLKeyfile = # If both are present
+# SSLCertfile = # the Node will enable SSL
 ```

 ## Let's go
-We start with two PostgreSQL 16.x servers on ports 5433 and 5434, so change the `port` entry in postgresql.conf accordingly.
+We start with two PostgreSQL 17.x servers on ports 5433 and 5434, so change the `port` entry in postgresql.conf accordingly.

 Create the databases:

 `CREATE DATABASE traktor_tutorial;`

-Connect to each new database and create a schema:
+Connect to each new database.
+Create the replication user and a schema, e.g.:

-`CREATE SCHEMA multimaster;`

-Create the replication user:

-Unfortunately, PostgreSQL < 16.x requires SUPERUSER privilege in order to create logical replication subscriptions.
-Since 16.x, this is not required anymore.
-According to the [documentation](https://www.postgresql.org/docs/16/logical-replication-security.html), membership in pg_create_subscription is sufficient, but SUPERUSER will still work.

-**So for the sake of simplicity, you might just continue with SUPERUSER.**

-before 16.x: `CREATE USER traktor_arbiter PASSWORD 'traktor' LOGIN SUPERUSER;`

-since 16.x:
 ```
-CREATE ROLE traktor_arbiter PASSWORD 'traktor' LOGIN REPLICATION;
+CREATE USER trktr_arbiter PASSWORD 'traktor' SUPERUSER;
 GRANT CREATE ON DATABASE traktor_tutorial TO traktor_arbiter;
+GRANT EXECUTE ON FUNCTION pg_ls_logdir() TO traktor_arbiter;
 GRANT pg_create_subscription TO traktor_arbiter;
+grant pg_read_all_settings to traktor_arbiter;
+grant pg_read_server_files to traktor_arbiter;
 GRANT EXECUTE ON FUNCTION pg_catalog.pg_current_logfile(text) TO traktor_arbiter;
 GRANT SELECT ON pg_subscription TO traktor_arbiter;

+CREATE SCHEMA multimaster;
+GRANT USAGE ON SCHEMA multimaster TO traktor_arbiter;
 ```

-Still, the user runs with elevated privileges, so beyond this tutorial, more security than a Password is advisable.
+**The user will drop it's SUPERUSER privileges immediately after the Node was initialized.**

 Now, on the arbiter nodes: